|

 GI-NET teams with FOLIOfn to Launch First Genocide-Free Stock Screening Tool for Investors - 5/12/08

-The Genocide Intervention Network (GI-NET) and FOLIOfn Investments, an online discount broker that focuses on building and managing entire portfolios, has launched a new tool to screen out companies identified as "Highest Offenders" in Sudan.
-Click here for a press release and more information.
+The Genocide Intervention Network (GI-NET) and FOLIOfn Investments, an online discount broker that focuses on building and managing entire portfolios, has launched a new tool to screen out companies identified as “Highest Offenders” in Sudan.

 Petrofac takes substantial action in Sudan - 5/11/08